leverstock/Leverstock_Status/content/default/issues/2021-09-14-network-incident.md

 Update with more info to follow shortly.

 <br>

+**UPDATE: 15/09/21 08:24 -** The network is now running in its origional state.

 **UPDATE: 14/09/21 21:35 -** A temporary hardware fix has now been implemented and further maintenance will be ongoing throughout the night.
 We expect service to be fully restored by 6am.